-The 2019 Employer Annual Reconciliation filing season will soon be opening on 17 April 2019 (it is usually 1 April but has been delayed due to system upgrades at SARS).
-You have until 31 May 2019 to submit your Annual Reconciliation Declaration (EMP501) for the period 1 March 2018 – 28 February 2019 to SARS.
+The 2021 Employer Annual Reconciliation filing season will soon be opening on 1 April 2021.
+You have until 31 May 2021 to submit your Annual Reconciliation Declaration (EMP501) for the period 1 March 2020 – 28 February 2021 to SARS.

-SimplePay automatically generates the IRP5s / IT3(a)s and EMP501 needed for year-end filing with SARS and these are available under the Filing section of the menu.
-Submissions of your EMP501 can be done via eFiling or the [email protected] application.
-You may need to update your [email protected] application to the latest version, 6.9.4.
+SimplePay automatically generates the IRP5s / IT3(a)s and EMP501 needed for year-end filing with SARS.
+These are available under the Filing section of the sidebar menu.
+Submissions of your EMP501 can be done via eFiling (for less than 50 employees) or the [email protected] application.
+You may need to update your [email protected] application to the latest version, 7.1.0.
 This can be done here.
 Please remember to back up your current information on your computer before installing a new version of [email protected]

 For more information about the bi-annual filing process, refer to this help page.
 We also have a useful guide to take you through it step by step.
 The guide contains an important checklist which will help you eliminate unnecessary validation errors when trying to upload files to [email protected]